LatvianVideo/AliexpressRemoveChoice/README.md

 Removes choice listings from aliexpress searches

+# What doesn't it do?
+It wont remove choice listings from your home page or "related items" when viewing an item

 # Why was it created?
 Choice listings were annoying me, as i wanted to order items worth less than 10eur, but not need to pay 2eur shipping.